jwdavis/gcp_notes/docs/bigquery.md

 ## Dataform

-1. Tooling to manage transformations using Gitops (ELT)
+1. Tooling to manage transformations using GitOps (ELT)
 2. Create a Dataform repo to connect to a Git repo
 3. Git repo contains project details
    1. dataform.json -> project config